EUMETNET/e-soh/api/README.md

 ## OpenAPI metadata

 To load your own metadata file, mount your new openapi metadata json file, with the same structure and key as the default one, found in openapi_default_files, and point the environment variable `OPENAPI_METADATA_PATH` to the new file.
+If you mount your folder to the same as the default one, make sure to not overwrite files you have not replaced.

 ## JINJA2_TEMPLATES